Behind the scenes in Myanmar – Chapter 2

 The first day of our trip was over!

 We woke up early the next morning to the sound of refreshing rain.
 After our 8.00 am breakfast, we went to explore the morning market and then drove to Win Sein Taw Ya, the world’s largest reclining Buddha.
 Inside the statue, which is 30 meters in height and 180 meters long, there numerous rooms displaying dioramas of the Jataka tales and Buddhist teachings.
-There are also many other standing Buddha statues and stupas in the area, as well as 500 statues lining the road leading up to Win Sein Taw Ya.

 From Win Sein Taw Ya, we were transferred to a jetty on the Salween River, also called the Thanlwin River, for a boat cruise to Hpa-An, the capital city of Kayin State.
 On the way, we stopped off at U Nar Auk village, from where we took a tuk-tuk to see the shrines and monasteries built more than a century ago by U Nar Auk, a national figure and wealthy trader in Myanmar’s history, who dared to compete with the British Raj.